etetland-va/battlesnake-docs/docs/zero-to-go-snake.md

 Keep repeating step 3 with your own changes until you have the best snake!

 When a tournament starts, make sure your Gitpod workspace is running.
-It will timeout after 30 minutes (10 minutes if you close the window), and you will have to start it again.
+It will timeout after 30 minutes of inactivity (10 minutes if you close the window), and you will have to start it again.
 If it stops when a game is started, your snake will not respond and lose immediately!